About me – the brief version

 I’m telling you these personal stories for several reasons.

-One reason is these stories illustrate psychological strategies that I have used to life-changing effect on myself and others.
+One reason is to illustrate psychological strategies I’ve used to life-changing effect on myself and others.

 I felt defective